heartandhandstraining/Keen1/README.md

 # KeenKamps

-> A Node.js web application project spawned from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)
+> A Node.js web application project spawned from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/).
+As such, it beckons for expansion.
+Feel free to make improvements!

 ## Live Demo